-Inspection of goods tendered at Fag End / Last Date of the Contract Delivery period
+Inspection of goods tendered at Fag End/Last Date of the Contract Delivery period

 12.10 As far as possible, the inspection should be commenced and finished and Inspection Notes issued during the validity period of the contract so that the contract is not kept alive after expiry of delivery period.
-In cases where the supplier offers goods for inspection during the last few days of the contract delivery period or even on the last day of the contract delivery period, efforts should be made by the Inspecting Officer to commence the inspection before the expiry of the period.
-In cases where it is not delivery possible commence/conclude the inspection before the expiry of the delivery period, the Inspecting Officer should immediately on receipt of the intimation or request for inspection of the goods, bring to the notice of the supplier orally as well as in writing that the stores have been submitted for inspection at the very late stage and that it is not possible to commence/conclude the inspection before the expiry of the delivery period.
+In cases where the supplier offers goods for inspection during the last few days of the contract delivery period or even on the last day of the contract delivery period, efforts should be made by the Inspecting Officer to commence the inspection before the expiry of the delivery period.
+In cases where it is not possible to commence/ conclude the inspection before the expiry of the intimation or request for inspection of the goods, bring to the notice of the supplier orally as well as in writing that the stores have been submitted for inspection at the very late stage and that it is not possible to commence/conclude the inspection before the expiry of the delivery period.